 THERAPY

-As previously described, the accumulation of gut-derived toxic substances in patients with impaired liver function induces a systemic inflammatory response, as well as detrimental effects on the CNS, ultimately leading to the development of HE.
+As previously described, the accumulation of gut-derived toxic substances in patients with impaired liver function induces a systemic inflammatory response as well as detrimental effects on the CNS, ultimately leading to the development of HE.

 Several conditions can precipitate acute episodes of HE, among them: constipation, concomitant infections, gastrointestinal bleeding, administration of sedative drugs, dehydration following liquid losses or excess of diuretics, hyponatremia, and alkalosis.
 These so-called “precipitating factors” can act at various levels of the gut-liver-brain axis, amplifying the intestinal production of ammonia and absorption of toxins, boosting the inflammatory response or enhancing the negative effects of hyperammonemia on the CNS.
 Consequently, the initial management of an acute episode of HE should always include an exhaustive search for any precipitating factor and its elimination or correction[3,114].
 Secondly, general treatment for HE should be initiated.